International & Comparative Law Certificate Program

 – Complete 18 credits in courses with international or comparative law content.
 This requirement is satisfied by:

-- Completion of at least three (3) of the following core courses with a C or better:
+- Completion of the three (3) following core courses with a C or better:

 - International Law

 - Comparative Law

 - Completion of additional elective courses as may be selected from the list of approved courses in Schedules A and/or B.